-- (5) In respect of Barbadian works, this section does not apply to citizens or nationals of a country that is a member of the Berne Union or a contracting party to the WCT. - (6) In respect of Barbadian performances, this section does not apply to citizens or nationals of a country that is a contracting party to the Rome Convention or to the WPPT. - (7) This section applied to literary, dramatic, musical and artistic works and databases, sound recordings and films, and for the purposes of this section - "Barbadian performances" means - (a) performances given by individuals who are citizens or permanent residents of Barbados; or - (b) performances that take place in Barbados; - "Barbadian works" means works of which the author was a qualified person at the material time within the meaning of section 8(3).
+- (6) In respect of Barbadian works, this section does not apply to citizens or nationals of a country that is a member of the Berne Union or a contracting party to the WCT. - (7) In respect of Barbadian performances, this section does not apply to citizens or nationals of a country that is a contracting party to the Rome Convention or to the WPPT.